 If you don’t want to miss customer calls and risk damaging your company’s reputation then being able to quickly get support for the problem at hand is of utmost importance.

 In this article, we’re going to show you the five ways you can reach Nextiva support.

 1. Nextiva Support via Live Chat

-Nextiva’s live chat operating hours for non-customers are the same as the phone support hours that we’ll go over in the next section.
+Nextiva’s live chat operating hours for non-customers are Mon-Fri 5am-6pm MT, Sat-Sun 5am-4pm MT.
 All plans offer 24/7 customer support, however.
-To test their speed and skill, we requested support via their live chat widget at 4:38 PM Arizona time.
+We requested support via their live chat widget at 4:38 PM Arizona time to test their speed and skill.

 “We are currently experiencing higher than normal support volume, and wait time may exceed 30 minutes.
 Would you like to?”

 While giving us an estimate upfront is the way to go about it, this wasn’t the most promising start.
 However, much to our surprise, within 30 seconds of agreeing to wait a support agent immediately connected and requested our Nextiva number.